Eurasianism: Eurasianism as ideology

 Nikolai Trubetzkoy, a leading theorist of Eurasianism, considered the predecessor of the Russian state to be the Mongol Empire founded by Genghis Khan rather than the principalities of Kievan Rus'.
-He argued that Genghis Khan was the first to unite the entire Eurasian continent, and that “by its very nature, Eurasia is historically predestined to comprise a single state entity.”
+He argued that Genghis Khan was the first to unite the entire Eurasian continent, and that "by its very nature, Eurasia is historically predestined to comprise a single state entity."

 In a separate context, Vladimir Putin referred to the Mongol–Tatar yoke in a speech in November 2023.
-He contrasted Mongol rule with Western domination, stating: “Alexander Nevsky received a jarlyk [permission] from the khans of the Golden Horde to rule as a prince, primarily so that he could effectively resist the invasion of the West.”
-According to Putin, this decision to submit to the Tatar khans preserved “the Russian people – and later all the peoples living on the territory of our country.”
-Commentators have noted that while Trubetzkoy’s views were rooted in Eurasianist ideology, Putin’s remarks reflected his emphasis on Russian historical continuity and Slavic identity.
+He contrasted Mongol rule with Western domination, stating: "Alexander Nevsky received a jarlyk [permission] from the khans of the Golden Horde to rule as a prince, primarily so that he could effectively resist the invasion of the West."
+According to Putin, this decision to submit to the Tatar khans following the Mongol invasion of Kievan Rus' preserved "the Russian people – and later all the peoples living on the territory of our country."
+Commentators have noted that while Trubetzkoy's views were rooted in Eurasianist ideology, Putin's remarks reflected his emphasis on Russian historical continuity and Slavic identity.